-For each post I write, there are category keyword tabs at the top of the post.
-Each of those words is a link to the category, and you can get to that category overview (to see all of the posts in that category) anytime, by clicking on any of those words.
-I am working on writing summary posts for each category (like this one), so my readers will be able to see all of my posts written for some of the more popular categories on my blog, easily (at a glance).
+For each article I write, there are category keyword tabs at the top of the page.
+Each of those words is a link to the category, and you can get to that category overview (to see all of the articles in that category) anytime, by clicking on any of those words.
+I am working on writing summary pieces for each category (like this one), so readers will be able to see all articles we’ve written for some of the more popular categories on LeadSafeMama.com, easily (at a glance).
 This is my first attempt at this, so feedback is welcome.
-Please let me know if these summary posts are helpful.
+Please let me know if these summary pieces are helpful.
 Thank you!

-And without further ado… my posts discussing Mexican pottery (each numbered line below is a link to a post with photos and more information, including – in most posts – XRF test results for the item discussed):
+And without further ado… the articles discussing Mexican pottery (each numbered line below is a link to an article with photos and more information, including — in most pieces — XRF test results for the item discussed):

 - “Lead Free” Mexican pottery (video)

 - Blue and yellow Mexican tile: 25,800 ppm Lead

 - Red, blue, and yellow Mexican tile: 28,500 ppm Lead

 - Green, blue, and yellow Mexican tile: 57,900 ppm Lead